hopsoft/turbo_boost-commands/README.md

 Client-State is a mutable version of the signed Server-State, wrapped in an observable JavaScript proxy.
 This allows for sophisticated techniques like data binding via custom JavaScript, Stimulus controllers, or web components.

-Client-side state enables immediate UI updates, providing a fast and smooth user experience while the server [resolves state](#state-resolution) differences whenever Commands are invoked.
+Client-State enables immediate UI updates, providing a fast and smooth user experience while the server [resolves state](#state-resolution) differences whenever Commands are invoked.

 Client-State can be accessed on the client like so.